obraunsdorf/playbook-creator/README.md

 ### Creating a New Play
 In the main menu click `Play -> New play`.
 Enter a name for your play.
 The play name will be displayed in the bottom of the graphic.
 You can optionally choose a code name.
 If you set a code name then this one will be displayed in the bottom of the graphic instead of the original play name.
-We used this because our play names were super obvios.
+We used this because our play names were super obvious.
 Therefore we had to use code names on our wrist coaches so that we could shout them out to make an audible at the LOS or call the play in a No Huddle Offense

 Choose the formation you like and click OK